 He has held five solo exhibitions at Stevenson, Cape Town and Johannesburg (2013-18), in addition to Autobiography of Mawande Ka Zenzile: Iingcuka ezombethe iimfele zeegusha at VANSA, Cape Town (2011), and Crawling Nation at the AVA Gallery, Cape Town (2009).
 Group exhibitions include Tell Freedom.
 15 South African Artists at Kunsthal KAde (2018); Looking after Freedom at the Michaelies Galleries, Cape Town (2017); I Love You Sugar Kane (2016) and Material Matters: New Art from Africa (2015) at the ICA Indian Ocean, Port Louis, Mauritius; Between the Lines at the Michaelis Galleries (2013); Umahluko at Lookout Hill (as part of Cape 09) and X Marks the Spot at the AVA (2008).

-In 2014 Ka Zenzile completed a residency at Nafasi Art Space, Dar es Salaam, Tanzania; he was awarded a residency in Norway in 2008 as part of the Abazobi project, organised by the Arkivet Foundation and the Robben Island Museum.
+Ka Zenzile is currently on a three-month residency at the Cité Internationale des Arts.
+He previously completed a residency at Nafasi Art Space, Dar es Salaam, Tanzania (2018); he was awarded a residency in Norway in 2008 as part of the Abazobi project, organised by the Arkivet Foundation and the Robben Island Museum.
 Ka Zenzile has been a regular participant in academic conferences including Between the Lines, Michaelis School of Fine Art and Hochschule für Bildende Künste Braunschweig (2013); The Exuberant Project, Gordon Institute for Performing and Creative Arts, University of Cape Town (2012) and Thinking Africa + Diaspora Differently at the Centre for African Studies, University of Cape Town (2011).
 Many of these projects have been accompanied by his performances.